 4. Home and visitor team is indicated on the schedule.
 OneHockey teams only have one set of jerseys, if jersey colors are similar; please send someone to the office in order to use our spare set.
 The referees will not give the home team the advantage of the last change.
 Only in the semi and finals will this be the case.

-13. All players should stand on their blue line after each game for the announcement of the 3 stars of the game and should shake hands following the awards.
+11. All players should stand on their blue line after each game for the announcement of the player of the game and should shake hands following the awards.

 12. All teams are only allowed to register and dress 20 players (18 skaters and 2 goalies).
 After the start of the first game your roster is frozen and no other players may be added.

 13. No protests will be permitted.

 14. Tag-up offsides will apply at all games.
 When players are in the offensive zone and the puck is dumped, the players can leave the zone without touching the puck and play remains live.

 15. Over time will occur in Semi-Final and Final games only.
 The procedure will be four on four for the first five minutes, followed by a three on three for five more minutes.
 Then a shootout (3 players per team) until a winner is determined.